 This rapidly industrializing region hosts many historical sites which date back to the 2nd century.
 Some of the great attractions of Tigray are its hundreds of ancient rock hewn churches, a number of which have been built into dauntingly high caves in the cliffs.
-These caves are similar in design to Ethiopia’s stunning site Lalibela.
 Reaching these monuments is an unforgettable adventure.

-The rolling landscape of the Tigray region seem to leap from some long lost African legend.
-The glowing light of the sun cleanses scattered jaggedy peaks that rise into the sky out of the sandy arid landscape.
-These high rising plateaus lead to unavoidable comparisons with the deserts of Arizona.
+The rolling landscape of the Tigray region seems to leap from some long-lost African legend.
+The glowing light of the sun cleanses scattered jagged peaks that rise into the sky out of the sandy arid floor.
+These high rising plateaus evoke comparisons with the deserts of Arizona.

-Very different from the more famous rock-hewn churches of Lalibela, the Tigrayan churches are carved from cliff faces, built into pre-existing caves or constructed high atop some implausible perch – scrambling up may not be for the timid traveler, but the rewards are certainly worthwhile.
+Very different from the famous rock-hewn churches of Lalibela, the Tigrayan churches are carved from cliff faces, built into pre-existing caves or constructed high atop some implausible perch – scrambling up may not be for the timid traveller, but the rewards are certainly worthwhile.

 There are over 100 marked-out churches within the Tigray region, categorized into five main groups.
-The most famous of which are the Gheralta Church cluster close the small town of Hawzen in the eastern region of Tigray.
-If you only have a day or two to explore the Tigray Churches, then sticking to this section is a must!
+The most famous of which are the Gheralta church cluster close to the small town of Hawzen in the eastern region of Tigray.

 Abuna Yemata Guh

-A week or so after the celebrations start, the event comes to an end with all the girls from the village coming together in a common central location for more singing and dancing until sundown.
-This time the young boys join in more like a spectator than active players.
+A week or so after the celebrations start, the event comes to an end with all the girls from the village coming together for more singing and dancing until sundown.

 Places to Stay

-Gheralta lodge is a tranquil, Italian owned lodge that was one of the first premium lodges to be built in the area.
-The lodge is situated in a four hectare site with a breathtaking views of the Gheralta mountains.
-Grass roofed, stone bungalows built in a local style provides accommodation for up to 30 guests.
+Grass-roofed, stone bungalows built in a local style provides accommodation for up to 30 guests.
 A shaded terrace looks out over the sandy arid landscape.
 The large dining room is the setting for home cooked Italian meals and wine, while the bar is a welcoming spot for cocktails.
-It is the perfect base for tours to the rock hewn churches of the Tigray region.

 Wukro Eco Lodge